Simon Calder’s expert travel advice after the latest traffic light review

 Testing times

 Q: Will lateral flow tests still be accepted as a pre-departure test when returning from Spain?
 The comments of the transport secretary has confused things.
 My understanding is that we are being urged to take a PCR, but this is not mandatory.
-Do I have have this correct?
+Do I have this correct?
 I have my lateral flow test and virtual consultation booked for our return, but i don’t want to get turned away by the airline if we present with a lateral flow result at the airport.
 It seems odd advice when we are still required to take a PCR test on day two back in the UK anyway.

 Mik C